sizkezzy/cling-Md/README.md

 ##
 - *Cling-Md is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use Suhail-Md at your own risk by keeping this warning in mind.*
+- *Use Cling-Md at your own risk by keeping this warning in mind.*
 - [`heroku`](https://dashboard.heroku.com/new?template=https%3A%2F%2Fgithub.com%2Fwhizmburu%2FCling-Md)